 In Heidelberg and Leuven, I studied for a Bachelor’s degree in Political Science and Public Law.
 By the time I graduated, I had been involved in politics for ten years.
 Facing the decision to enter politics full time, I decided to do a postgraduate degree in International Studies instead.
 For my Master’s my path led me first to Oslo, then to Stellenbosch in South Africa.
 This time of my life was very formative – both personally and in terms of my political thought.

 After my Master’s, I returned to Europe and worked in the European Parliament in Brussels.
 In 2015, I embarked on PhD studies in the School of International Relations at the University of St Andrews.
-Under the supervision of Professor Ian Taylor, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.
+Under the supervision of the late Professor Ian Taylor, I researched the political economy of Chinese-funded transport infrastructure in Tanzania and Zambia.

 My personal interests include kind people, good food, travelling, reggae and yoga.